KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 ## Entropy and the Exhaustion of Motion

-Entropy does not “fail” to return.
+Entropy does not "fail" to return.

 It completes its arc exactly as defined: